 Thanks to all of the internal regulations, actions and measures we apply regarding the quality and integrity of products and their distribution, our loan portfolio is of a consistently high quality.
-Over the last seven years and including the 2022 financial year, our provisions consistently amounted to about 1% of financing receivables, and non-performing loans accounted for less than 1% of financing receivables.
-The Bank exercises an equal amount of caution when ensuring responsible treatment of customers in personal loans, as well as in vehicle financing and the credit card business (see the Risk Management Report, page 19).
+Over the last seven years and including the 2023 financial year, our provisions for losses consistently amounted to about 1% of financing receivables, and non-performing loans accounted for less than 1% of financing receivables.
+The Bank exercises an equal amount of caution when ensuring responsible treatment of customers (see the Risk Management Report, page 19).